 Then there are two types of inventory vouchers:

-Shall affect inventory: Vouchers like Manufacturing, Inventory adjustment, Delivery challan shall have direct effect on stock.
+Shall affect inventory: Vouchers like Manufacturing, Inventory adjustment, and Delivery challan shall have a direct effect on the stock.

-Shall not affect inventory: Vouchers like Purchase order, Estimate, Inventory transfer shall not have direct effect on stock.
+Shall not affect inventory: Vouchers like Purchase order, Estimate, and Inventory transfer shall not have a direct effect on the stock.

-There are multiple options to check current stock in Bookkeeper such as
+There are multiple options to check the current stock in Bookkeeper such as

 Press (Alt+S) Stock level Enquiry